awmlabs/blog.awm.jp/content/2017/03/21/guetzli.md

 # Introduction

-- Guetzli is a chicken race technology that degrades JPEG images until it is unlikely that people will perceive perceptually.
+- Guetzli is a chicken race technology that degrades JPEG image data until it is unlikely that people will perceive perceptually.
-- Even if people see it.
-Butteraugli is used for the evaluation.
-Although it often sees MSE, PNSR, SSIM in the paper of image processing, these are pretty good estimates, but Butteraugli has human visual characteristics (for example, luminance and color tone are different indicators, color tone is the color difference axis of opposite color theory) Calculate to original.
+- Butteraugli is used for the evaluation instead of human eyes.
+Although it often sees MSE, PNSR, SSIM in the paper of image processing, these are pretty good estimates, Butteraugli has human visual characteristics (for example, luminance and color tone are different indicators, color tone is the color difference axis of opposite color theory).

 <center>
 <img src="../opponent-color.jpg" /> <br />
 (c) http://ieeexplore.ieee.org/ieee_pilot/articles/06/ttg2009061291/article.html
 </center>

 - It is common to change the JPEG quality to find trade-offs between image size and image quality, but it seems like a fully automatic version of it.
-In addition, it tinkers DQT (quantization parameter for each frequency component) in detail.
+In addition, it fine tuning DQT (quantization parameter for each frequency component).
-- It is a method of generating JPEG repeatedly and repeatedly so as to hit a good result, so it takes time anyway.
-I can not translate libjpeg or mozjpeg.
-I want to reduce even a little size for important images with a lot of access.
+- It is a method of generating JPEG repeatedly and repeatedly so as to hit a good result, so it takes very long time anyway.
+I can not supersede libjpeg or mozjpeg.
+We can reduce image size effective for important images with a lot of access.
 Usage like zopflipng looks good.

 # Spec limitetions